paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 * The estimate for the (deterministic) variable $M_{inactive}$ is chosen conservatively, e.g. by determining the amount of lubricant evaporated at the end of the mission based on the model provided in \[BR79\].

-* The uncertainty in most of the variables listed in Table 10‑13 (except for the empirical constant of the lubricant life model $K$ and the {term}`MODEL UNCERTAINTY` $\Theta$) can be neglected.
+* The uncertainty in most of the variables listed in Table 10‑13 (except for the empirical constant of the lubricant life model $K$ and the {term}`model uncertainty <Model uncertainty>` $\Theta$) can be neglected.

 * The distributions of $K$ and $\Theta$ can be represented by the models listed in Table 10‑13.

 ## Modelling of failures due to fatigue

-Fatigue is a {term}`FAILURE MECHANISM` incurred by cyclic loading, leading to the initiation and extension of cracks, which degrade the strength of materials and structures.
+Fatigue is a {term}`failure mechanism <Failure mechanism>` incurred by cyclic loading, leading to the initiation and extension of cracks, which degrade the strength of materials and structures.
 Failures due to fatigue can be considered as the consequence of several steps:

 1. Formation of the crack (crack initiation)